-The present Warren Cottage probably dates from the middle of the 19th century, replacing an earlier building dating from the the 17th century.
+Warren Cottage is a Grade II listed building, dating from the late 17th century, replacing a building from earlier in the century.
 Unusually for the area, it is built of brick.

 A brick building

 Warren Cottage is an attractive building located to the west of the central lake area, just inside the Warren earthwork.
-Unusually for the area, it is built of fine bricks, rather than being half timbered, like Forest Lodge.
+Unusually for the area, it is brick-built, rather than being half timbered, like Forest Lodge.

 Bricks were normally reserved for fine country houses or limited to chimney stacks.
-One end is dominated by a full sized chimney which houses a walk in fireplace on the inside.
+The western end of Warren Cottage is dominated by a full sized chimney which houses a walk-in fireplace on the inside.

 Records from 1639 indicate that then owner of Hatfield Forest, Lord Morley, was fined for "making Coney Burroughs and erecting a Cottage".

 Later records indicate that a cottage was built of brick in the late 1680's when the estate was owned by Sir Edward Turnor.
-During this period there was a brief revival of interest in the Warren and a dwelling was provided for the warrener.
-The bricks were made locally by Richard Wyborough of Little Hallingbury.
+During this period there was a brief revival of interest in the Warren and an improved dwelling was provided for the warrener.

 Cottage or House?